-8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility
+8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives Investment priority and support for labour mobility entrepreneurship (promotion activities to encourage and stimulate women to engage in self-employment, promotion of entrepreneurial learning, organize meetings, conference, gathering to promote good examples of women entrepreneurship) are envisaged.
+Further specific sub-group to be targeted by the action includes CHWV and victims of Homeland War and their family members.
 Activities related to monitoring of the status of self-employed will be also developed and implemented with support of ESF.
 Target group: unemployed persons registered at the CES with special focus on women.
 Beneficiaries: institutions in charge of stated activities (Croatian Employment Service, Ministry responsible for Croatian Veterans).
 Specific objective 8.i.3 aims at preservation of jobs, maintaining employment of workers at risk of redundancy and fostering rapid re-employment of unemployed due to redundancies, encompassing preventative and rapid reaction labour market measures.
 Activities to be supported include providing subsidies for preservation of jobs to employers facing difficulties/redundancies, in order to help them manage difficult periods without resorting to dismissal of workers.
 Program of ALMPs or other programmes in force for preservation of jobs or compensation measures define specific measures and activities aimed at preservation of jobs, namely support for employers and education and training of workers.
 It also sets out criteria for eligibility of employers to make use of these measures, such as temporary decline in business activity and negative financial business results.
 Furthermore, CES provides measures in line with seasonal and other specific changes on the labour market, and in this regard, support to employers in difficulties due to seasonal changes in business activity will be provided, so as to maintain long-term employment of seasonal workers.
 Also, training subsidies will be provided for workers in risk of being made redundant due to outdated or inadequate skills in a changing environment, i.e. when employer is introducing new technologies or new working standards, when production processes are being modernised or adjusted, etc., with the aim that the worker keeps his workplace in the long-term.
 This measure is especially suited for workers with lower education levels and older workers.
 Comprehensive support activities for companies with temporary setbacks or employee redundancies by mobile teams will also be implemented in 2014-2020, including direct service to workers at risk of losing their jobs in terms of preparing them for the labour market, mediating for them while they are still employed, providing in-house information and guidance services.
-CES Services will continue to be provided in case of entering into unemployment during this process, further supported with provision of subsidies or training where appropriate.
-Thus, one important aspect of the action is also reaching out to those unemployed due to redundancies, in order to foster rapid re-employment.
+CES Services will continue to

-8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobility
+Investment priority8i - Access to employment for job seekers and inactive people, including the long term unemployed and people far from the labour market, also through local employment initiatives and support for labour mobilitybe provided in case of entering into unemployment during this process, further supported with provision of subsidies or training where appropriate.